bovem/bovem-blog/content/posts/linear-algebra/gaussian-elimination/index.md

 this is the **column picture** of the system of linear equations.

 # Solution of Linear Equations
-The value of variables that satisfies all equations is called the **solution** of the system of linear equations.
+The value of variables that satisfies all equations is called the **solution** (or solutions if there are multiple) of the system of linear equations.

 ## One Solution
 If we plot equations $(1)$, $(2)$, and $(3)$ on a 2D graph